LovelyCane/AcademyCraft-Reborn/README.md

 The repository includes a music pack ( AcademyMusicPack.zip ).
 Extract it into the resourcepacks folder ( must be extracted; the path to pack.mcmeta should approximately be resourcepacks/AcademyMusicPack/pack.mcmeta ).
 The folder name must remain unchanged.

+You can download the last version in Github Action.

 # 致玩家

 1.1.8的pre版本会持续很长时间。